 Strict limits for NOx in new and existing gas boilers

-Since the 1er April 2017, facilities must meet NOx limits for new and existing gas boilers, which are even superior (!!) to European Union standards.
+Since the 1er April 2017, facilities must meet NOx limits for new and existing gas boilers, which are even higher (!!) to European Union standards.
 The municipality has also put in place incentives to reduce NOx emissions from gas boilers; therefore, 1 500 boilers have been changed to 2016.

 Beijing's strict NOx limits for boilers

 In accordance with the Air Pollutant Releases Standard for Boilers (DB11 / 139-2015), new facilities and coal-to-gas NOx limit of 30mg / Nm3 , while existing installations have a limit of 80mg / Nm3.
-In comparison here in Europe, the equivalent NOx limit set by the European Directive is 100 mg NOx / Nm3… It's 3 times more than in China!
+In comparison here in Europe, the equivalent NOx limit set by the European Directive is 100 mg NOx / Nm3… That's 3 times more than in China!

-In addition to the strict legal limits, Beijing has set up an economic incentive program to reduce NOx for existing gas boilers.
+In addition to the strict legal limits, Beijing has implemented an economic incentive program to reduce NOx for existing gas boilers.
 Renovation projects are rewarded based on the amount of NOx they save.
 1 gas boilers were modified in 500.
 In 2016, Beijing modified the equivalent of 2017 GW of cumulative gas boiler thermal power, or approximately the thermal power of 2 nuclear reactors!

 The formation of NOx varies almost exponentially with the temperature of the flame.
 The main method of controlling NOx is to reduce the temperature of the flame.
 This can be done in several ways: